zzergy/zzergy/README.md

 My name is Bogdana and im located in :round_pushpin: Burgas, Bulgaria

 ### A little about me..
-  I am a Junior Frontend Software Developer with 3 years of experience I love drawing, music and all things creative like coding!
+  I am a Frontend Software Developer with 3 years of experience I love drawing, music and all things creative like coding!

   Currently I'm searching for remote job oportunities in the Front-end field! :tada::tada::tada: